 - Your service was covered but your employer did not submit any contributions.
 This is referred to as non-contributing service and becomes a liability to the public employer.

-7. My statement went to my old address even though I had given my new address to my employer.
+My mail from OPERS went to my old address even though I had given my new address to my employer.
 Why?

-However, an annual statement is generated and set to inactive members who are vested for retirement benefits.
+However, an annual statement is generated and sent to inactive members who are vested for retirement benefits.

-If you did contribute to OPERS and did not receive a statement, you may wish to confirm that OPERS has your current address (See Question 7 above).
+If you did contribute to OPERS and did not receive a statement, you may wish to confirm that OPERS has your current address.
 This is the primary reason why most members who are supposed to receive an annual statement do not.

 The cost to the employer is the additional benefit liability based upon factors supplied by the OPERS actuary, not just employee and employer contributions.
 A member must be eligible to retire with the purchase of the credit by the termination date of the plan.
 The employer must follow certain procedures to establish an ERI plan, and once a plan is in place, provide information to their eligible employees.